Massachusetts Hunting & Fishing

-- Possession of any protected wildlife and/or wild plants, dead or alive, taken from the wild, except by permit.
+- Possession of any Massachusetts Endangered Species Act-listed plants and/or wildlife, dead or alive, except by permit.

 - Possession of rifles, handguns, or dogs in any woodland or field, or use of same on any game, is prohibited during the shotgun deer season except that the use of dogs is lawful for hunting waterfowl on coastal waters.

 - Power or sailboats for hunting birds except when beached or tied to a blind or for retrieving injured birds.

 - Removal of any mammal from walls, or holes in trees, ground, or logs.